andornaut/statezero/README.md

 ### Immutable State

 Objects that are added to the state via `setImmutableState()` can be deleted or replaced, but they cannot be mutated.
-In order to change the value of one of the properties of a immutable state object, you must replace the entire object using `setImmutableState()`.
+In order to change the value of one of the properties of an immutable state object, you must replace the entire object using `setImmutableState()`.
 Immutable state can be useful in cases where you want to store especially large objects, but do not wish to incur the performance penalty of tracking deep changes to all of its properties.